-Lots of cruisers are using or are contemplating the SodaStream — I found that out last week when a reader asked a question on The Boat Galley’s Facebook page!
-Several people gave their opinions there and several more sent me e-mails, plus I’ve done a bunch of research on questions they asked — as well as some others that I had.
+Lots of cruisers are using or are contemplating the SodaStream!
+A while back, a couple of readers asked questions about their suitability on TBG’s Facebook page.
+Several other readers gave their opinions there and several more sent me e-mails, plus I’ve done a bunch of research on questions they asked — as well as some others that I had.

 I’ll start by saying that I don’t own one (although I have used them on other boats), so this is a compilation of information from others.
 And I’ll apologize for what’s going to be a fairly long article, with two videos.
 But there’s a lot of information to cover when it comes to suitability for cruisers — and no definitive yes/no answer.
 But it seems that those who have decided it’s for them love the SodaStream.